 What are the odds that you will become too sick or injured to work?
-Or that if such misfortune happens, it will cause significant financial strain for you or your family?
-Unfortunately, many people don’t know.
+Or that if such misfortune happens, it will cause significant financial strain for you and your family?
+Unfortunately, many people don’t face the uncomfortable truths about these questions.
 And it could cost them.

 - Just over 1 in 4 of today’s 20-year-olds will become disabled before they reach retirement age.1

 - 70 percent of American employees live from paycheck to paycheck, without enough savings to cushion the financial impact a disability may cause.2